Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

-- The money the insurer should have paid out in the first place;
+- The money the insurer should have paid out in the first place,

 - Punitive damages (in extreme cases).

-- 3. What are examples of insurer bad faith?
+- 2. What is bad faith?

 - Promptly and fairly investigate claims to determine who is liable,

-- Defend the policy holder against third-party insurance claims, and
+- Defend you against third-party insurance claims,

 Under Nevada law, an insurance company acts in bad faith when: